 Dear Pew Research Center,

-I just read your new report and I’m sorry for skewing your data.
+I just read your new report [new link] and I’m sorry for skewing your data.
 I turned 50 early this year and three weeks ago I joined Twitter.
 Apparently quite a few of us have been moving from the 30 to 49 age bracket into the 50 to 64 age bracket and upping the social media usage in the older group.

 On a typical day, 6% of online adults ages 50-64 make Twitter a part of their routine, up from the 1% who did so in 2009.